 Problematically, many of the litigated ties have involved foreclosure of only a minuscule portion of the tied market.
 Requiring a significant foreclosure before finding prima facie illegality would often obviate the many vexing questions concerning either cost savings or quality control.
 Asset specificity is ubiquitous, and serves to explain ties in many competitive markets, including franchising, office equipment, and medical services to name a few.
 A non-foreclosing tie ordinarily has no anticompetitive effects.
 Under a rule of reason treatment no justification would be required for legality, but even under harsher treatment provable quality protection should defend the tie.

 Hovenkamp, Herbert J., "Tying Arrangements and Lawful Alternatives: Transaction Costs Considerations" (2011).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1863.